joelmoxley/founder-playbook/index.md

-<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and examples of excellence related to launching and growing a hard tech company. </p>
+<p class="intro-text">The Founder’s Playbook is a curated library of essential reading and examples related to launching and growing a hard tech company. </p>

+<h3>How to use the playbook:</h3>

 </div>